matthewarmstr/ocean-cleanup-rov-controls/README.md

 ***Note: all power entering the microcontroller, along with any logic entering/leaving the GPIO pins, must be 3.3V.
 Sending 5V to a GPIO pin may result in damage to the PSoC™ 6 microcontroller.***

 To give individual vehicles uniquely identifiable Bluetooth® names, open `TopDesign.cysch`.
 Double-click on the BLE module, and click on the `GAP Settings` tab.
 Change the `Device Name` field as desired.
 Click `Apply` and `OK`, then reprogram the microcontroller.
-Once the firmware has been flashed, repeat the process for as many boats that each have their own PSoC™ 6 microcontroller.
+Once the firmware has been flashed, repeat the process for each verhicle that has its own PSoC™ 6 microcontroller.